HM-IHL/10.1-Touch-RPI/README.md

 2 finger tap
 Setting up script

-To modify the delay for your right click, open the script in a text editor and modify the self.click_delay variable, the default is 1.5 seconds.
+To modify the delay for your right click, open the script in a text editor and modify the self.click_delay variable, the default is 0.5 seconds.

-To install please follow the instructions below:
+To install on a Raspberry Pi please follow the instructions below:

 1) Install Dependencies: